XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Introduction

-Flagging a botnet node to be malicious is not a trivial process.
-False alarms can cause trouble to the network administrator and increase irrelevant workloads.
-This process requires extensive human resources to review the model's detection results, which is inefficient and costly.
-Therefore, in this paper, we also investigated explainable graph neural network algorithms, GNNExplainer \cite{ying2019gnnexplainer}, to provide intuitive explanations for model detection results based on highlighting suspicious network flows and related botnet nodes.
+Flagging a malicious botnet node is not a trivial process.
+False alarms can distract the network administrator and increase the level of irrelevant workload.
+Extensive human resources are required to review the model's detection results, which is inefficient and costly.
+Therefore, in this paper, we also investigate explainability approaches, specifically the GNNExplainer \cite{ying2019gnnexplainer} and saliency maps \cite{kasanishi2021edge}, to provide intuitive explanations for model predictions based on highlighting suspicious network flows and related botnet nodes.

-Overall, our results demonstrate that the proposed approach superior to the state-of-the-art approaches in terms of detection rate, which indicates the potential of utilizing deep GNN for automatic botnet detection.
-We also add explainability into the XG-BoT for computing the contributions of its neighbour's nodes and edges when detecting a botnet node for automatic network forensics.